-Mark Verkler said on his CD called “Seven Prayers That Heal the Heart” that a healed heart is full of faith, hope, and love.
+Mark Verkler said in his CD called “Seven Prayers That Heal the Heart” that a healed heart is full of faith, hope, and love.
 In 1 Timothy 1:5 it says, “But the goal of our instruction is love from a pure heart and a good conscience [produces hope] and a sincere faith” (NAS).
 Also see 1 Peter 1:22.
 I Corinthians 13:13 says, “And now these three remain: faith, hope and love.
 But the greatest of these is love” (NAS).
-Pastor Verkler believes if we have any fear, worry, or anxiety we do not have faith.
-If we have feelings of dread, mistrust, or despair we do not have hope.
-And if we have feelings of ill will, contempt, or hate we do not have love.
+Pastor Verkler believes if we have any fear, worry, or anxiety; we do not have faith.
+If we have feelings of dread, mistrust, or despair; we do not have hope.
+And if we have feelings of ill will, contempt, or hate; we do not have love.

-He believes that to heal the heart, we must use the language of the heart, not the language of the mind because the language of the mind is analytical reason (Matt.
+He believes that to heal the heart; we must use the language of the heart, not the language of the mind because the language of the mind is analytical reason (Matt.
 16:7 KJV).
 The language of the heart is flow (Jn.
 7:37-39 KJV), imagination (Gen. 8:21 KJV), dreams and visions (Acts 2:17), emotions (Gen. 6:6 KJV), and pondering (Ps.
 77:61 KJV).
-Therefore, as we pray we are to stay tuned to flowing thoughts, flowing pictures/visions, and emotions.
-If we neglect this, our prayers will be coming from our head and they will not heal our hearts!
-We are to constantly rely upon the Holy Spirit (i.e. Holy Spirit “flow”) to guide us through the healing process.
-More importantly, we need to confess our sins (1 John 1:9), which is disobedience to God, and forgive others whose sin affected us (Matt.
+Therefore, as we pray, we are to stay tuned to flowing thoughts, flowing pictures/visions, and emotions.
+If we neglect this, our prayers will be coming from our head, and they will not heal our hearts!
+We are to continually rely upon the Holy Spirit (i.e., Holy Spirit “flow”) to guide us through the healing process.
+More importantly, we need to confess our sins (1 John 1:9), which is disobedience to God, and forgive others whose sin affected us (see Matt.
 6:14-15, Eph.
 4:32, Col. 3:13).

 Unforgiveness and Unhealthy Beliefs